RealismusModding/FS17_RM_grazingAnimals/README.md

         - corner01_2
         - corner01_3

-The grazingAreas transform group need a user attribute onCreate with the value "FS17_RM_grazingAnimals.onCreate"
+The grazingAreas transform group (parent) need a user attribute (script callback) onCreate with the value "FS17_RM_grazingAnimals.onCreate".
+When including the scripts in a map the value needs to be "modOnCreate.grazingArea".